Admissions FAQ

 My child was born in December, can I apply for a younger grade?

-Short answer, no. Students are placed in grades according to their birth year (January to December).
+No. Students are placed in grades according to their birth year (January to December).
 Rest assured, admissions assessments for our youngest learners (JK, K, Grade 1) are norm-referenced, meaning applicants are assessed based on their age in months, not years.

-Junior Kindergarten Born 2021
+Junior Kindergarten Born 2022

-Kindergarten Born 2020
+Kindergarten Born 2021

-Grade 1 Born 2019
+Grade 1 Born 2020

 Do you accept international students?

-Do you enroll students mid-year?
+Do you enrol students mid-year?

 Do you require reference letters?